 DIEP flap breast reconstruction is the most advanced form of breast reconstruction that can be offered today.
 The terminology “flap” in plastic surgery refers to any tissue that is moved around on a body.
-DIEP flap stands for Deep Inferior Epigastric Perforator flap and it is named after the blood vessels that are harvested with the tissue in order to keep the tissue alive.
+DIEP flap stands for Deep Inferior Epigastric Perforator flap and it is named after the blood vessels that are harvested with the tissue to keep the tissue alive.
 This form of reconstruction is ideal for patients who have an adequate amount of abdominal skin and fat.
 Instead of implants, this abdominal flap is used to reconstruct the breast.
-Traditional abdominal based flap techniques, such as the transverse rectus abdomonis myocutaneous (TRAM) flap, sacrificed the entire six-pack muscles.
-Advances in microsurgery have evolved the TRAM flap into the DIEP flap where specialized trained microsurgeons can now spare the transfer of abdominal muscles – decreasing the high complications of bulges, hernias and loss of abdominal strength that is frequently seen in the TRAM or free-TRAM operation.
+Traditional abdominal-based flap techniques, such as the transverse rectus abdominal myocutaneous (TRAM) flap, sacrificed the entire six-pack muscles.
+Advances in microsurgery have evolved the TRAM flap into the DIEP flap where specialized trained microsurgeons can now spare the transfer of abdominal muscles – decreasing the high complications of bulges, hernias, and loss of abdominal strength that are frequently seen in the TRAM or free-TRAM operation.

 Best Candidates for DIEP Flap

 DIEP flap is perfect for patients who are seeking a more natural-looking, soft set of breasts.
 Patients who elect to only have a unilateral (one-sided) mastectomy will have a better match with a DIEP flap since it replaces “like” with “like”.
 Symmetry is harder to achieve with an implant and a natural breast since you comparing apples and oranges.
 DIEP flaps are indicated in patients with a history of radiation since radiated tissue with an implant placed is fraught with complications.
 Unfortunately, those patients who have had a tummy tuck or extensive abdominal surgery may not be candidates for DIEP flap reconstruction.